$15,500 Reward Offered After Endangered Wolf Shot Dead

 Gray wolves are listed as endangered in the western part of Oregon.
 "The federal offense is punishable by up to a $100,000 fine, a year in jail, or both.
 The maximum state penalty is a fine of $6,250 and a year in jail," according to The Associated Press.

-OR-33 was a lone wolf, having left the Imnaha Pack in northeastern Oregon in 2015, the Fish and Wildlife Service said.
+OR-33 was a lone wolf, having left the Imnaha pack in northeastern Oregon in 2015, the Fish and Wildlife Service said.

 Last year, "OR-33 roamed almost within Ashland city limits — a city of more than 20,000.
 From June 10-12, he attacked and killed two goats and one lamb at a small livestock operation northeast of Ashland," the Statesman Journal reported, citing the agency.